dhruvadityasrivastava/FoodHub-Business-Insights/README.md

 Analysis & Visualization: Conducted statistical analysis and created visualizations using Matplotlib and Seaborn to explore relationships within the data.

+## some of the results

+!(results/myplot.png)
+American and Japanese cuisines dominate the order volume; however, Indian and Mediterranean cuisines receive consistently higher average ratings.

 Tools:

 Python